Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WD5PzPADedo.md

 ### Transcript

-> when do you have to play as a doggo to fall across the lens wait i think there's a mod where i think i've seen a mod once before where you could play as the doggo it was pretty weird
+> when do you have to play as a doggo to fall across the lens wait I think there's a mod where I think I've seen a mod once before where you could play as the doggo it was pretty weird